Pink flash in the sky intrigues Australian city and reveals secret marijuana plantation

 On Wednesday, they didn’t work, revealed a spokesman for manufacturer Cann Group.

-And because the night was overcast, the lights created that effect, which could be seen almost an hour after the installation.
+And, because the night was overcast, the lights created that effect, which could be seen almost an hour from the installation.

 “I thought it was funny… it could have been something a lot cooler, but basically it was just medical marijuana grow lights,” Champion said.